Junrulin0225/Flu-Shot-Healthcare-Analysis-with-SQL/README.md

 #### Insights
 ##### Data Analysis with SQL
-- The city Worcester has the most patients.
+- The city of Worcester has the most patients.
 - By joining 2 files (immunization & patients), I can see all the patients who got their flu shots.
-- I can see total percentage of patients getting flu shots according to age, race and county.
+- I can see the total percentage of patients getting flu shots according to age, race, and county.

 ##### Data Visualization with Tableau
-- 4023 flu shots are given to patients in 2022.
+- 4023 flu shots were given to patients in 2022.
-- Patients between 50 to 64 years old have the highest flu shot rate in 2022.
+- Patients between 50 to 64 years old had the highest flu shot rate in 2022.
-- In 2022, Native American has the highest flu shot rate compared to other races.
+- In 2022, Native Americans had the highest flu shot rate compared to other races.